Siouxsie Sioux: Siouxsie and the Banshees, and the Creatures (1977–2003)

 In 1977, Siouxsie and the Banshees toured the UK, with Severin on bass, Kenny Morris on drums and John McKay on guitar.
 One year later, their first single, "Hong Kong Garden" reached number 7 in the UK Singles Chart.
 With its oriental-inflected xylophone motif, Melody Maker deemed it "a glorious debut [...]
 All the elements come together with remarkable effect.
 The song is strident and powerful with tantalising oriental guitar riffs plus words and vocals that are the result of anger, disdain and isolation.
 No-one will be singled out because everyone is part and parcel of the whole.
 It might even be a hit".

-Their debut album, The Scream, was one of the first post-punk records released.
+Their debut album, The Scream (1978), was one of the first post-punk records released.
 It received 5-star reviews in Sounds and Record Mirror.
 The latter said that the record "points to the future, real music for the new age".
 The music was different from the single; it was angular, dark and jagged.
-The Scream was later hailed by NME as one of the best debut albums of all time along with Patti Smith's Horses.
-Join Hands followed in 1979 with war as the lyrical theme.
+The Scream was retrospectively praised by Don Watson in NME as one of the best debut albums of all time.
+Join Hands followed in 1979, with war as the lyrical theme.